-Forward:Thinking is a series that will feature stories about my ventures into real estate, esports, blindness, poverty, artificial intelligence and everything in between. below to find the second entry into the series which discusses the expansion of my real estate portfolio and why I invest in certain locations.
+Forward:Thinking is a series that will feature stories about my ventures into real estate, esports, blindness, poverty, artificial intelligence and everything in between.

 After investing in esports, it was clear that staying ahead of trends was key.
 This is what was a part of influence in the acquisition of several buildings across the globe.
 Acquiring multiple properties across the globe diversifies the investment.
 Keeping the future and technology in mind, the focus on areas such as Berlin and Gurgaon was key.

 Due to each area is constantly growing, evolving and attracting people to work and live in the areas.
 Each area is home to a diverse population but are quickly becoming a lot like what Silicon Valley once was.
 Places like Gurgaon, just outside of New Delhi, has become a technological hub for successful start-up companies.

 With that in mind, it is clear that these areas are only on their way to becoming a thriving region of creativity and innovation – which is something that has been extremely important to me throughout my career.